4till2/snippets/README.md

 - Branch for each separate piece of work.
 - Do the work, write good commit messages.
 - Push to your origin repository.
-- Create a new PR in GitHub.
+- Create a new Pull Request in GitHub.
 - Respond to any code review feedback.

 For more detailed guidance look at this article: